Norcim rc electronics page 6……

 With chatting to Pete, some additions to the circuits above have come up.
 Firstly, a 102 capacitor is necessary across each of the ‘D1’ diodes in the above small circuit.
 These simply ground RF from the transmit section. (which got forgotten when the circuit was drawn!)
 The second item that came up was the use of the SLM joystick circuit outlined in page3.
 This presented Pete with some problems.
 The coder circuit shown was designed using simple 5K mechanical trim joystick pots which give no problem.
 The SLM Electronic trim joysticks (see Radio3) however present too much load to the outputs of the 4017 chip resulting in low servo throw and some problems with rate switch operation.
 The picture shows Pete’s coder (top) with his decoder)

-the main coder circuit above.
-Normally if using mechanical trim joystick units
+coder circuit above.
+Normally if using mechanical trim joystick units then the

 CHANNEL MIXING FOR USE WITH DELTA TYPE AIRCRAFT AND THOSE MODELS WITH A ‘V’ TAIL-PLANE LAYOUT IS POSSIBLE USING THE SIMPLE FIVE COMPONENT PLUG-IN MODULE SHOWN.